 This material is commonly used in the production of a bare PCB.
 FR-4 comprises an epoxy laminate sheet reinforced with glass.
 FR refers to flame retardant while the 4 means glass-reinforced epoxy resin.

-The metal used for the fabrication of a bare PCB board can either be iron, aluminum, or copper.
+The metal used for the fabrication of a bare pcb fr4 material , an either be iron, aluminum, or copper.
 However, copper is the most common metal used.
 This is because of its conductive nature.
 Copper offers mechanical stability and durability.

 Blank Circuit Board Design